thomasmarano/CV/README.md

   #### + Strong Interpersonal Skills

   I was born in England to American parents so quickly learned to find common ground with diverse people.
-Through speaking to frustrated clients at Citigroup or youth inmates in the US penitentiary system, I've nurtured this ability to build genuine, trusting relationships with people very different from me.
+Through speaking to frustrated clients at Citigroup and youth inmates in the US penitentiary system, I've nurtured this ability to build genuine, trusting relationships with people very different from me.
 This helped me greatly during our pairing sessions at Makers, not to mention, as a teammate in both my previous roles.

   ## Experience